awantoch/beemflow/README.md

 **What it does:**
 - Takes a feature update as input.
-- Uses LLM(s) to generate content for Twitter, LinkedIn, and a blog post.
+- Uses LLM(s) to generate content for X, LinkedIn, and a blog post.
 - Sends the drafts to a Slack channel for team review/approval.
 - Waits for Slack feedback/approval before posting to the socials (simulated as echo steps for safety, but can be swapped for real posting tools).